Funding area: Arts and Humanities, Career Development, International, Science, Technology, Engineering, Maths and Medicine (STEMM), Social Sciences

 Early Career Researcher and postdoctoral: The Award provides a contribution towards the salary costs for the applicant of up to £55,000 (including on costs).
 This will be pro-rata depending on the length of the Fellowship (3–12 months).
 Plus £10,000 research costs.

-The funding will open for applications from Monday 28 June 2021; applicants are required to:
+The funding is open for applications; applicants are required to:

-- Optional: Download an offline version of the RSE saltire early career Fellowships application form.
+- Optional: From Tuesday 8 June, download an offline version of the RSE saltire early career Fellowships application form.
 This can be used for reference for the online application opening on Monday 28 June.
 Please note if you choose to fill out this form you will be able to copy and paste the details into the final application.

 - Create a profile on the RSE CiviCRM, or log in using your existing details

-- From Monday 28 June, you can access the online application.
+- From Monday 28 June, you can access the RSE saltire early career Fellowships online application.

 - Upload as part of the online form a statement of support from your head of department and an institutional statement of support and if you are undertaking your research at a different institution to the one from where you are usually employed a statement of support from that institution.